To encourage spending in Taiwan, the government introduced a tourist tax refund scheme for travellers holding a non-Taiwanese passport.

 - Passport (and Visa documents if required)

 - If approved, you can either choose to refund the amount to your credit/debit card, or receive a cheque which you must take to a nearby bank (found within either airport) to exchange it to your desired currency

 - You may be required to show your goods at the customs check before you can receive you refund (these are located directly adjacent to the refund booths)

 Tax Refund Locations

-Refund desks open 24 hours a day at both airports.
+If the refund desks are not open, you can still make your claim from the refund desks open 24 hours a day at both airports.
 E-Vat refund machines can be found close to the desks.

 Floor 1 between departure and arrivals halls

 Found in Terminal 1 on the first floor

 There is a tax refund desk located near the Taoyuan Airport MRT station at Taipei Main Station.